ethanbleier/lovemyenzos/README.md

+# email sender
 author: *ebleier4@gmail.com*
 ----

 `love.py` is `<50` lines!

 * scrape first name and email address from a google sheet
-* for each name and address, send out an original message
+* for each name and address, send out an original email
 * useful for business marketing

 > commission project for [ENZOS Inactive Wear](https://lovemyenzos.com/)

 > check out their [shop](https://lovemyenzos.com/collections/all)

-> this github repo is outdated
+> open source

-> email me for updated code
+> email if questions!